How to Properly Test a Garage Door Balance

 If the door won’t stay in its position (falling down or pulling up) or if the door feels too jerky, it usually means that the garage door is not balanced, and that the springs may need to be recalibrated or replaced.
 A minor deviation from the standard however, doesn’t essentially means that the condition needs to be addressed.

-If you continue to operate an imbalance garage door, the condition will eventually cause the door to come off its tracks, as well as will affect and damage the opener’s gears and sprockets, rollers, hinges, and may overload the torsion assembly’s bearings, resulting in premature failure of the overhead door’s mechanisms.
+If you continue to operate an imbalanced garage door, it can affect and damage the opener’s gears and sprockets, rollers, hinges, and may overload the torsion assembly’s bearings, resulting in premature failure of the overhead door’s mechanisms.
+Additionally, it can cause the door to come off its tracks.

 Before you start working on your garage door, keep in mind that the springs produce high torque output.
 Handling them without the proper tools or knowledge can result in a serious injury.
 Given the project’s risks, you may want to consult or hire a licensed garage door repair company, otherwise, start by following the steps below.

-The tools you’ll need to balance a door with torsion springs:
+The tools you’ll need to balance a door with torsion springs are listed below:

 • 2 winding bars.